bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/about/README.md

 ## [](https://www.gatsbyjs.com/docs/reference/gatsby-project-structure/#files)Files

 -   **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.
 -   **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
-This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. Check out the [config docs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/) for more detail.
+This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you'd like to include, etc. Check out the [config docs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/) for more detail.
 -   **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby node APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.
 -   **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

 ## [](https://www.gatsbyjs.com/docs/reference/gatsby-project-structure/#miscellaneous)Miscellaneous

 The file/folder structure described above reflects Gatsby-specific files and folders.
-Since Gatsby sites are also React apps, it’s common to use standard React code organization patterns such as folders like `/components` and `/utils` inside `/src`.
+Since Gatsby sites are also React apps, it's common to use standard React code organization patterns such as folders like `/components` and `/utils` inside `/src`.
 The [React docs](https://reactjs.org/docs/faq-structure.html) have more information on a typical React app folder structure.

 ---